-A concussion is defined as injury to the brain, from a blow to the head where the brain is jarred or shaken.
+A concussion is defined as an injury to the brain from a blow to the head where the brain is jarred or shaken.
 Concussions are serious injuries that should not be taken lightly.
-An athlete who experiences a concussion should seek out a certified athletic trainer or a physician with experience treating concussions.
+An athlete who experiences a concussion should seek a certified athletic trainer or a physician with experience treating concussions.
 Common concussion symptoms can include:

 An athlete diagnosed with a concussion should never return to sport without being medically cleared by a health care professional trained in concussion evaluation.

-Common concussion treatments include rest, reduced activity which requires mental or physical stress and slowly increasing physical activities.
-This is fine, as long as, symptoms don’t return.
+Common concussion treatments include rest, a reduced activity that requires mental or physical stress, and slowly increasing physical activities.
+This is fine, as long as symptoms don’t return.

 Common sports with groin injuries.